-For many years, SQL databases have been the storage option of choice when it comes to data structuring with Big Data.
+For many years, SQL databases have been the storage option of choice when it comes to structuring data with Big Data.
 This technology is dominant in its adoption and has provided the data structuring backbone for many companies around the world.
 It is a standardized, uniform, interaction-based data structure with support for many popular data interchange formats and is incredibly versatile and feature-rich.
-The excellent advantages that SQL database bring to the table include –
+The excellent advantages that SQL database brings to the table include:

 - SQL can be scaled according to requirements, and its versatility has been proven by decades of adoption.
-The platform has been known to be conducive to any requirement – right from deep analytics which are scan-intensive, to fast transactions that are write-oriented.
+The platform has been known to be conducive to any requirement–right from deep analytics which is scan-intensive, to fast transactions that are write-oriented.

 - The SQL architecture is essentially orthogonal to storage and data representation.
-Their support for popular structured object formats like XML or JSON are often times a lot better than with other platforms, making it a powerful tool for data storage, structuring and manipulation.
+Their support for popular structured object formats like XML or JSON is oftentimes a lot better than with other platforms, making it a powerful tool for data storage, structuring and manipulation.